EAL and students in need of academic support

 D. Applying as an English as an Academic Language (EAL) Student to Grades 4-12.

 Grades 4 and 5 applicants who are identified as needing English language screening will be invited to a TAS English language screening.
-Beginning 2015-16 school year, applicants will also be required to take the Independent School Entrance Exam (ISEE).
+Applicants will also be required to take the Independent School Entrance Exam (ISEE).
 The results will be used to determine minimum English academic proficiency required for admissions to grades 4 & 5.
 Students' listening, speaking, reading and writing skills will be assessed.